FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Conclusion

-\section{\uppercase{Conclusion}}
+\section{Conclusion}

-We propose a local explanation method for tree-based classifiers, \OurMethod{} which casts the problem of finding counterfactual examples as a gradient-based optimization task and provides a differentiable approximation of tree-based models to be used in the optimization framework.
-Given an input instance $x$, \OurMethod{} generates an optimal counterfactual example based on the minimal perturbation to the input instance $x$ which results in an alternative prediction from a model $\mathcal{M}$.
-Unlike previous methods that assume that $\mathcal{M}$ is differentiable, we propose a solution for when $\mathcal{M}$ is a non-differentiable, tree-based model that provides a differentiable approximation of $\mathcal{M}$ that can be used to find counterfactual examples through gradient descent.
+We propose an explanation method for tree-based classifiers, \OurMethod{}, which casts the problem of finding counterfactual examples as a gradient-based optimization task and provides a differentiable approximation of tree-based models to be used in the optimization framework.
+Given an input instance $x$, \OurMethod{} generates an optimal counterfactual example based on the minimal perturbation to the input instance $x$ which results in an alternative prediction from a model $f$.
+Unlike previous methods that assume the underlying classification model is differentiable, we propose a solution for when $f$ is a non-differentiable, tree-based model that provides a differentiable approximation of $f$ that can be used to find counterfactual examples using gradient-based optimization techniques.
 In the majority of experiments, examples generated by \OurMethod{} are significantly closer to the original instances in terms of three different evaluation metrics compared to those generated by the baselines. \OurMethod{} is able to generate valid counterfactual examples for all instances across all datasets, and the resulting explanations are flexible depending on the distance function.

-Future work involves including additional criteria in the loss function as well as conducting a user study to determine how this, along with varying the distance functions, impacts user preferences for counterfactual explanations.
-Another direction is to apply an approach similar to \OurMethod{} to other non-differentiable models and thereby enabling counterfactual explanations for an even wider range of models.
-Finally, while existing research from the cognitive sciences has shown that humans are able to interpret counterfactual explanations, the notion of what constitutes a \emph{minimal} perturbation is currently not clear \citep{byrne-2016-counterfactual}.
-Further research into the interpretability and cognitive efficacy of counterfactual explanations could help the field better understand the appropriate criteria to optimize for.
+We plan to conduct a user study to test how varying the distance functions impacts user preferences for explanations.